 Bill ID/Topic Location Summary Position AB 68 Ting D Land use: accessory dwelling units.
-6/18/2019-S. E.Q.
-6/19/2019-From committee: Do pass and re-refer to Com. on EQ.
-(Ayes 9.
-Noes 0.)
-(June 18).
-Re- referred to Com. on EQ.
+5/23/2019-S. RLS.
+5/23/2019-In Senate.
+Read first time.
+To Com. on RLS. for assignment.
 (1)The Planning and Zoning Law authorizes a local agency to provide, by ordinance, for the creation of accessory dwelling units in single-family and multifamily residential zones and sets forth required ordinance standards, including, among others, lot coverage.
 This bill would delete the provision authorizing the imposition of standards on lot coverage and would prohibit an ordinance from imposing requirements on minimum lot size.
 This bill contains other related provisions and other existing laws.
 AB 69 Ting D Land use: accessory dwelling units.
-6/20/2019- S. APPR.
-6/20/2019-Read second time and amended.
-Re- referred to Com. on APPR.
+5/23/2019-S. RLS.
+5/23/2019-In Senate.
+Read first time.
+To Com. on RLS. for assignment.
 Existing law requires the Department of Housing and Community Development to propose building standards to the California Building Standards Commission, and to adopt, amend, or repeal rules and regulations governing, among other things, apartment houses and dwellings, as specified.
 This bill would require the department to propose small home building standards governing accessory dwelling units smaller than 800 square feet, junior accessory dwelling units, and detached dwelling units smaller than 800 square feet, as specified, and to submit the small home building standards to the California Building Standards Commission for adoption on or before January 1, 2021.
 AB 139 Quirk-Silva D Emergency and Transitional Housing Act of 2019.
-6/6/2019- S. HOUSING 6/17/2019-From committee chair, with author's amendments: Amend, and re- refer to committee.
-Read second time, amended, and re- referred to Com. on HOUSING.
+5/24/2019-S. RLS.
+5/24/2019-In Senate.
+Read first time.
+To Com. on RLS. for assignment.
 (1)The Planning and Zoning Law requires a city or county to adopt a general plan for land use development within its boundaries that includes, among other things, a housing element.
-Existing law requires the housing element to contain specified information and analysis, including an assessment of housing needs and an inventory of resources and constraints relevant to the meeting of those needs, including the identification of a zone or zones where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit.
-Existing law authorizes a local government to impose only those development and management standards that apply to residential or commercial development within the same zone, however, a local government may impose specified objective standards, including standards for off-street parking based on demonstrated need, as specified.
-This bill would instead authorize a local government to apply a written objective standard that provides sufficient parking to accommodate the staff working in the emergency shelter.
+Existing law requires the housing element to contain specified information and analysis, including an assessment of housing needs and an inventory of resources and constraints relevant to the meeting of those needs that includes, among other things, the identification of a zone or zones where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit.
+Existing law requires the identified zone or zones to include sufficient capacity to accommodate the need for emergency shelter, as specified.
+This bill would define "sufficient capacity" for these purposes.
 This bill contains other related provisions and other existing laws.